aleshaleksey/fansys23/08-spell-list.md

 Other users of air magic can use "knowledge:arcana" to recognise that the spell is being cast in the area and use "summon wind sprite" at a higher level to hide their location without breaking the casting.\

 **Upcast:** For every extra MP die the range of the spell increases by 120ft.
-When cast globally, this is an extra mile per 4MP dice.
+When cast globally, this is an extra mile per 2MP dice.
+Likewise, for each extra MP die the spirits will yield an additional piece of information out of the following options:
+- Last know heading of the nearest entity that fits the description, if in range of the spell.
+- Last known activity of the nearest entity that fits the description, if in range of the spell.
+- Location of all entities that that fit the description (other answers still apply only to the nearest entity).
+- The spirits' attitude towards the entity:
+  - positive if alignment is "spiritual", "divine" or "elemental: air".
+  - negative if alignment is "profane" or "elemental: earth".
+  - neutral for "elemental: fire", "elemental: water" or "material".
+- The last known position of an entity that fits the description if it was ever in range of the spell.
+- The last time when an entity that fit the description left the range of the spell if it was ever in range of the spell.

 **Global**: The spell reaches to a range of four miles and gives the caster the location of all objects matching the criteria.